-The preparation of financial statements in conformity with US generally accepted accounting principles requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-Significant estimates relied upon in preparing these combined and consolidated financial statements include the fair value of common stock, the fair value of preferred stock and estimates related to clinical trial accruals.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
+Significant estimates relied upon in preparing these consolidated and combined financial statements include the fair value of common stock and the fair value of preferred stock prior to our initial public offering and estimates related to clinical trial accruals and stock-based compensation expense.
 Actual results could differ materially from those estimates.